lookee/Reversi42/docs/ADDING_PLAYERS.md

 # Adding New Player Types to Reversi42

-## Overview (Updated for v3.0.0)
+## Overview (Updated for v3.1.0)

 Reversi42 uses a **metadata-driven system** for player types.
 The menu automatically generates options based on player metadata, making it trivial to add new player types without touching menu code.

-**New in 3.0.0**: Bitboard players are now production-ready and available as templates for custom implementations.
+**New in 3.1.0**: Tournament system now supports all player types including Grandmaster.
+Complete player documentation available in docs/players/.

 ## Quick Start